 Immigration Procedures and Business Support ビザ（在留資格）各種許認可

 Although the immigration’s website says “Standard processing period” is “Four months”, in practice, most immigration officers advised me that they may take 10-12 months to process Permanent Residency application.

 Unlike other status of residence (=visa) procedures, even if you submit the application before a current visa expiry, automatic 2 months visa extension will not be applied in case of Permanent Residency application.
 Which means, once his/her visa expires, he/she will become an overstayer.

 If you need a professional advice and support for your Permanent Residency application, please contact Visa and Beyond by Takatsuka Office by using our inquiry form.

-Consultation including professional advice starts from 5,500 yen, while Permanent Residency application support (drafting explanatory statements and filing an application to the immigration on behalf of the client) starts from 110,000 yen.
+Consultation including professional advice starts from 5,500 yen, while our comprehensive Permanent Residency application support (drafting explanatory statements and filing an application to the immigration on behalf of the client) starts from 120,000 yen.